-Until about 1920, the day the circus arrived at the local train station was considered a sort of holiday.
+Until about 1920, the day the circus arrived at the local train station, it was considered a sort of holiday.
 A festive atmosphere would ensue for kids in town.
 All the circus performers, animals, tents, and large impressive gilded wagons were unloaded and formed into impromptu circus parades through town en route to the town’s fairgrounds.

 The Barnum and Bailey Circus – The Greatest Show on Earth would present a menagerie of various acts and shows.
-Dancing elephants, equestrian seals, squads of clowns, sword swallowers, and of course aerial specialists, acrobats, and high wire trapeze acts.
-In 1904 the latest and greatest thriller was “The Balloon Horse Jupiter.”
+Dancing elephants, equestrian seals, squads of clowns, sword swallowers, and of course aerial specialists, acrobats, and high-wire trapeze acts.
+In 1904, the latest and greatest thriller was “The Balloon Horse Jupiter.”

 As the circus train would stop at each stop, the town folk would eagerly await the parade through town.
 This was considered the circus’s first act.
 It served to transport the entire troop, tends, and animals to the big top.
-The parade would serve the dual purpose of a living advertisement through town.
+The circus parades would serve the dual purpose of a living advertisement through town.

 This small shot from the early 1900s shows a large parade of at least 20 elephants pulling a wagon through Bay City.

-By the late 1920s, circus acts started to discontinue the parades.
+By the late 1920s, acts started to discontinue the circus parades.
 Circus troops would use trucks instead of trains, and the circus act could be set up further away from the train depot.

 The Ringling Bros. and Barnum & Bailey Circus performed with Asian elephants for the last time on May 1, 2016, in Providence, Rhode Island.
 Thirty elephants once used in the circus shows will move to a new, 2,500-acre habitat at White Oak, Florida, in 2021.